 The Articles of Organization form will ask you to include:

 a) Your principal office mailing and street addresses, neither of which have to be located in Colorado.

-The street address must be a physical one and cannot be a post office box.
+The office address must be a physical address, and cannot be a post office box.
 If you choose to use your home address, keep in mind that the address will be public and searchable online.

 You can also opt for more privacy and find third-party services such as:

 - A virtual business address service